astronomer/docs/learn/airflow-duckdb.md

 :::

-## Step 4: Create a DAG using the Airflow DuckDB provider
+## Step 4: Create a DAG using the Apache Airflow® DuckDB provider

 1. Create a new file in your `dags` folder called `duckdb_tutorial_dag_2.py`.